Cornices/cornice/docs/source/validation.rst

     {
         'status': 'error',
-        'errors': errors.
+        'errors': errors
     }

-With errors being a JSON dictionary with the keys "location", "name" and "description".
+With ``errors`` being a JSON dictionary with the keys "location", "name" and "description".

 * **location** is the location of the error.
 It can be "querystring", "header"